rosikand/torchplate/README.md

 ([Github](https://github.com/rosikand/torchplate) | [PyPI](https://pypi.org/project/torchplate) | [Documentation](https://rosikand.github.io/torchplate/))

-An extremely minimal and simple experiment module for machine learning in PyTorch.
+An extremely minimal and simple experiment module for machine learning in PyTorch (PyTorch + boilerplate = `torchplate`).

 In addition to abstracting away the training loop, we provide several abstractions to improve the efficiency of machine learning workflows with PyTorch.